rfinnie/2ping/doc/2ping.md

 Once the listener is started, start 2ping in client mode and tell it to connect to the listener.
 The ends will begin pinging each other and displaying network statistics.
-If packet loss occurs, 2ping will wait a few seconds (default 10, configurable with -w) before comparing notes between the two endpoints to determine which direction the packet loss is occurring.
+If packet loss occurs, 2ping will wait a few seconds (default 10, configurable with *--inquire-wait*) before comparing notes between the two endpoints to determine which direction the packet loss is occurring.

 To quit 2ping on the client or listener ends, enter \^C, and a list of statistics will be displayed.
 To get a short inline display of statistics without quitting, send the process a QUIT signal (yes, that's the opposite of what you would think, but it's in line with the normal ping utility).